aiven/devportal/docs/products/flink/howto/real-time-alerting-solution.rst

 Create a pipeline for basic filtering
 -------------------------------------

-This setup uses a fixed threshold to filter any instances of high CPU load to a separate Kafka topic.
+The first example filters any instances of high CPU load based on a fixed threshold and pushes the high values a separate Apache Kafka® topic.

 .. mermaid::